 - Charred paper in sinks and bins

-- Matches or lighters hidden in a child's bedroom
+- Matches or lighters hidden in a child's bedroom, bags or clothes

 - An unusual fascination with fire

 How parents and carers can reduce the risks and stay fire wise

 - Keep matches, lighters and fire lighting materials safe by keeping them out of sight and out of reach of children, if possible locked away